scikit-learn/enhancement_proposals/slep011/proposal.rst

   allow users and developers to reason about `random_state` with a simpler mental model.
-- Let users explicitly choose the strategy executed by CV procedures and meta-estimators, by introducing new parameters, where relevant.
+- Let users explicitly choose the strategy executed by CV procedures and meta-estimators, by introducing new parameters in those procedures, where relevant.
 A candidate parameter name is `use_exact_clones` (name open for discussion).

   This will **explicitly** expose the choice of the CV and meta-estimator strategy to users, instead of **implicitly** relying on the type of the